-After you have your documents witnessed and/or notarized, they are legally valid.
+After you have your documents witnessed or notarized, they are legally valid.
 Keep the originas in your files and give copies to your agent, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+You might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

 Review your documents every few years to make sure that they still reflect your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your agent is no longer able to supervise your wishes.

 Your properly finalized documents will stay in effect until you revoke them, if you ever choose to do so.
 You can revoke your declaration and power of attorney at any time.
 The best way to revoke your documents is to do it in writing.
 If possible, also collect and tear up all copies that you may have distributed to others.
 Finally, tell everyone who knows about your health care documents that you have revoked them.

 Learn more about Living Wills and Medical Powers of Attorney.